MaliceCodes/Text-Based-Game/README.md

 # Text-Based-Game
-Just a sample text game that I had to make for my class.
+Just a sample text game that I had to make for a class project.
 Not the best, but it's definitely worth the practice.

 The entire point of this code was to create a game where the user has to go through multiple rooms to find items and escape without dying to an entity.